 Q: What is the age range of the nuns?

-Their ages range from teenage to the mid- to late 60s and older.
+Their ages range from teenage to the mid- to late-60s and older.
 There is a gap between the ages of around 40 and 60 due to the destruction of the nunneries during the Cultural Revolution.
 About 40 nuns survived (out of thousands), living very primitively in caves or in nomad settlements.
-Many Nuns were forced to cities or back to their families to work the land and could not continuing practicing in a monastic setting.
+Many Nuns were forced to cities or back to their families to work the land and could not continue practicing in a monastic setting.
 This is a good example of the fragility of the lineage.

 Q: What about medical facilities for the nuns?

 The nearest clinic to a monastery is minimally a full day’s drive by car (over difficult and at times impassable roads), or at least two days by horseback.
 Occasionally, there is a traveling clinic doctor, but this is not a reliable source of medical care since traveling clinics are seasonal and based on external aid agencies.
 Some areas have small Tibetan medicinal clinics.

 Q: What is the purpose of the film (Blessings)?

 - To raise awareness of the rare and sacred tradition of female practitioners under the Tsoknyi Lineage and how they benefit their communities

 - To make known their difficult situation due to the Cultural Revolution and the deteriorating conditions of family support due to economic changes

 - To encourage people to help them by supplying basic necessities